Alicia Vikander: 1997–2014: Rise to prominence

-Early career

-Vikander began her career by appearing in a number of short films and television roles in her native Sweden.
+She began appearing in a number of short films and television roles in her native Sweden.
 She later appeared in Swedish TV drama Andra Avenyn from 2008 to 2010.

-2010–2014

 Vikander received critical acclaim for her feature film debut, playing the leading role of Katarina in the Swedish film Pure (2010).
 The film tells the story of the troubled secretary Katarina, who desperately tries to escape her life.
-With this role, Vikander won the Rising Star Award in 2010 at the Stockholm International Film Festival, the Shooting Star Award at the Berlin International Film Festival and the prestigious Guldbagge Award for Best Actress in a Leading Role.
-She became represented by Tavistock Wood management in the UK, and shortly afterwards she also signed with United Talent Agency in the US.
+With this role, Vikander won the Rising Star Award in 2010 at the Stockholm International Film Festival, the Shooting Star Award at the Berlin International Film Festival She became represented by Tavistock Wood management in the UK, and shortly afterwards she also signed with United Talent Agency in the US.
 In 2011, she had the leading role of Fragancia Fernandez, who is arrested for attempted murder, in The Crown Jewels.
 In 2012, Vikander gained international attention for playing the key role of Kitty in the English-language film adaptation of Anna Karenina, starring Keira Knightley.
 The film premiered at the 2012 Toronto International Film Festival and received positive reviews.

 That year, she added Danish to her repertoire while co-starring as Queen Caroline Mathilde in the Nikolaj Arcel feature film A Royal Affair.
 It had its world premiere at the 62nd Berlin International Film Festival and was received with critical acclaim.
 The film was subsequently nominated for the Academy Award for Best Foreign Language Film at the 85th Academy Awards.
 Vikander was named as one of the 10 Actors to Watch: Breakthrough Performances of 2012 at the 20th Hamptons International Film Festival, was nominated for BAFTA Rising Star Award in 2013, and received the Editor's Choice Award at the 2013 Elle Style Awards.

 In 2013, she starred as German Pirate Party member Anke Domscheit-Berg in The Fifth Estate.
 The film opened the Toronto International Film Festival on 5 September 2013.
 It garnered mixed critical reactions.
 Vikander also had the leading role of Erika in the Swedish film Hotell, for which she got the Marrakech International Film Festival Award for Best Actress.
 In 2014, she appeared in the Australian crime thriller Son of a Gun.
-The film was released in Australia on 16 October 2014 and received mixed reviews; Vikander, however, was praised for her performance.
+The film was released in Australia on 16 October 2014 and received mixed reviews; Vikander was praised for her performance.